ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-07-letsencrypt-lambda.md

 7. If configured, an S3 SNS event will occur on the PUT of the domain certificate to the bucket, which will allow follow-on lambdas to run and automatically configure services based upon the received notification.

 ### Wrapping Up...
-Procurement of certificates in some organizations can be a lengthy ordeal, and incur substantial real costs both in terms of dollars and time spent managing.
+Procurement of certificates in some organizations can be a lengthy ordeal, and can incur substantial real costs both in terms of dollars and time spent managing.
 The goal of this project and Let's Encrypt was to lessen the burden of encrypting traffic.

 This is likely the first project in a series that will further the certificate management automation of an SSL infrastructure.
 Still necessary are tools that take the newly created certificates and help configure their usage.
 Please check out the project's [roadmap](https://github.com/ocelotconsulting/node-letsencrypt-lambda/blob/master/ROADMAP.md) for status of those efforts and others to come!